daneroo/scrobble-books-data/README.md

 ## Description

-Because we are using githubocto/flat@v3, which uses Typescript as it's postprocessor, and the `xml2js` cannot be used by Deno, we have implementes the scrapiing in Node.js for now.
+We are using githubocto/flat@v3, which uses Deno/Typescript as it's postprocessor,

-We are still using `flat` for committing back the changes.
+## Usage

+The data file ca be fetched (externally) at <https://raw.githubusercontent.com/daneroo/scrobble-books-data/main/goodreads-rss.json>.

 ## TODO